leadership educationWelcome to Leadership Commonwealth School

 – Tiffany Campbell

-Starting in September: Class every Thursday 9:15 am to 3:00 pm
+Starting in September: Class every Tuesday 9:45 am to 12:00 pm with Optional Afternoon Activities

-Interested families are welcome to come visit us any Thursday, or join us for summer play dates and field trips to meet our families.
+Interested families are welcome to come visit us anytime, or join us for summer play dates and field trips to meet our families.

 Please let us know you are coming.